joshuaflanagan/park-solver/README.md

 Each puzzle can be solved through a logical series of steps - there should not be any guessing.

+You usually play by filling in cells in the grid with 2 different marks: one "blocks" the cell, becaus you determined if it were the marker, it would prevent some other part of the win condition.
+And the other mark is used when you are confident that a cell should be filled (the "tree").

+See [Example.md](example.md) for a walkthrough.

 ## Solver overview

 This program attempts to codify the logic needed to solve a puzzle.
 It is